studio24/amplify/docs/css.md

 Both `core.css` and `print.css` are served to all browsers. `advanced.css` is only served to supported browsers.

 The files `core.scss`, `print.scss` and `advanced.scss` within `assets-src/styles` determine which Sass files will be compiled into the relevant CSS stylesheet.
 The individual Sass partials are included using the [@import directive](https://sass-lang.com/documentation/at-rules/import#partials) in the order denoted by the level in which they reside, remembering the impact of the [CSS cascade](https://wattenberger.com/blog/css-cascade).
+Any partials found to be unnecessary for a specific project - such as those needed for the Amplify site - should be commented out, to reduce the size of the compiled CSS files.

 ### Contents of `core.scss`